vakila/automerge.github.io/docs/cookbook/modeling-data.md

 ## How many documents?

-A first question you might ask is how granular a document should be.
-One major automerge project, https://github.com/automerge/pushpin, was built around very granular documents.
+You can decide which things to group together as one Automerge document (more fine grained or more coarse grained) based on what makes sense in your app.
+Having hundreds of docs should be fine — we've built prototypes of that scale.
+One major automerge project, [PushPin](https://github.com/automerge/pushpin), was built around very granular documents.
 This had a lot of benefits, but the overhead of syncing many thousands of documents was high.
 One of the first challenges in synchronizing large numbers of documents is that nodes are likely to have overlapping but disjoint documents and neither side wants to disclose things the other doesn't know about (at least in our last system, knowing the ID of a document was evidence a client should have access to it.)

 We believe on the whole there's an art to the granularity of data that is universal.
 When should you have two JSON documents or two SQLite databases or two rows?
-We suspet that an automerge document is best suited to being a unit of collaboration between two people or a small group.
+We suspect that an Automerge document is best suited to being a unit of collaboration between two people or a small group.
 For more about how these UUIDs can be used intelligently for authentication and document access as a unit of collaboration, see [Authentication](authentication).

 ## Schemas